Alisa-Novik/docmgmt/README.md

 - `generate_letter.py` — generates a draft letter using the indexed documents and a language model.
 - `drafts/` — suggested folder for saving generated letters.

+The repository includes a few example documents inside `knowledge_base/` so the tools work out of the box.
+Feel free to replace or delete these files.
+If your own documents contain sensitive information, consider expanding `.gitignore` to exclude them from commits.

 ## Requirements

 Install dependencies: